 Such gigantic towers illuminate the contemporary global urbanity of modern African cities today.
 When Questioned about their target residents for the new structure, Abdinasir Hassan, who occupies the position of the chairman of Hass Petroleum, explained that the building targets “the large number of expatriates” who ply their trade for an affluent private sector in Nairobi.
 Hassan is not curtailing his dreams as he anticipates that Nairobi would soon grow into a critical economic nerve of the continent as a whole.

 Kenya’s Mega Projects

 Kenya is already an infrastructure powerhouse of East Africa — but the next few years may see a quantum leap forward, with tens of billions of dollars to be spent on some of the world’s most spectacular transport, energy and technology projects.

 Through a program entitled Kenya Vision 2030, the government hopes to transform Kenya into a newly industrializing, middle-income country providing a high quality of life to all its citizens by 2030 in a clean and secure environment.
-The Vision comprises of three key pillars: Economic; Social; and Political.
-The Economic Pillar aims to achieve an average economic growth rate of 10 per cent per annum and sustaining the same until 2030.
+The Vision comprises three key pillars: Economic; Social; and Political.
+The Economic Pillar aims to achieve an average economic growth rate of 10 percent per annum and sustaining the same until 2030.

 These are very welcome moves from Kenya.
 Having a Dubai in Africa is not born from alcoholic inspiration, it is very possible!
 Africa can truly reach for the skies not only literally but architecturally as well!